herobrinecat/jukebox-windows/README.md

 # Jukebox for Windows
 Just jukebox however their scripts is edited to work for Windows.

+Only tested on 1b_lyrics.
+Not tested on training, 5b, and 5b_lyrics.

 Requirement:
 Windows PC with NVIDIA graphic card
 # Install